 It's this formalized attention to detail that allows some Case IH REMAN parts to carry the same one-year warranty coverage carried by a new part.
 Others, such as replacement level engines, carry a two-year warranty.
-"The remanufacturing processes are approved through Case IH Engineering, which is why we can apply the full oneyear warranty to some components," says Paula Bigonia, who directs reREMAN parts advantages
+"The remanufacturing processes are approved through Case IH Engineering, which is why we can apply the full oneyear warranty to some components," says Paula Bigonia, who directs remanufacturing programs for electrical components.

+REMAN parts advantages